Forex risk disclaimer:

 Hugo’s Way Non-Trading Fees

-An inactivity fee may be levied if an account remains idle beyond a defined timeframe.
-Moreover, trading across currencies different from one’s base account might bring conversion expenses or less favorable exchange rates.
-Traders juggling multiple currencies, especially in conjunction with crypto, may need to monitor these fees as they can erode net returns.
+An inactivity fee may be charged if an account is not used for a certain period.
+Also, trading in currencies different from your account’s base currency can lead to conversion fees or less favorable exchange rates.
+Traders who work with multiple currencies, especially when mixing fiat and crypto, should watch these extra costs carefully, as they can slowly reduce overall profits.

 Bonuses and Promotions